knoopr/3700_a2/README.txt

 Welcome to the School of Computer Science GIT

-In order to make using GIT easier for users acustomed to SVN, the following chart with SVN and GIT commands has been provided.
+In order to make using GIT easier for users accustomed to SVN, the following chart with SVN and GIT commands has been provided.

 SVN/GIT Command Chart: